shoui520/shoui520.github.io/docs/resources.md

 - [Jiten.moe](https://jiten.moe/) - Inspired by JPDB.io, but more up to date and has more features.
 Recommended.
 - [JPDB.IO](https://jpdb.io/) - Japanese media word count and difficulty rating.
 Might help you in trying to pick what to read.
 - [Japanese Media Recommendations List](https://docs.google.com/spreadsheets/d/1w42HEKEu2AzZg9K7PI0ma9ICmr2qYEKQ9IF4XxFSnQU/)
+- [Linglass CI Hub](https://linglass.app/comprehensible-input/japanese) - Difficulty scores for ~8,500 videos across 75 Japanese YouTube channels, computed from each video's own subtitle track (mostly speaking pace, partly vocabulary load).
+Filter by level, length and pace, then watch on YouTube.
+Free, no account.
+The [method](https://linglass.app/comprehensible-input/method) and its limits are published — note that the JLPT bands it shows read about a level too hard.
 ### Context & Sentence Search
 - [Jiten.moe](https://jiten.moe/)
 - [Immersion Kit](https://www.immersionkit.com/) - Search sentences from anime, games etc. with translation.
 Made by Game Gengo.